ufjschool/ob-s14/drafts/final/burlesque.md

-#The Mischievous Madams Bring Sexy Back to Gainesville
+#The Mischievous Madams Bring Sexy Back

 Warm, dreamlike light permeates the stage.
 A sultry woman’s voice melds with jazz, leading the audience down a nostalgic road to a time of martinis and cinched waists.
 A raven-haired beauty from another world floats onstage in a scarlet broad-skirted dress, her bright eyes ready to capture the imaginations of the crowd.
 Before long, she’ll have them in the palm of her hand.